jonlpersson/ed-latimore/site/_posts/2024-03-14-the-value-of-hard-things.md

   - Stoic-Street-Smarts-Newsletter
   - Reality
 description: >-
   Suffering a setback makes you more rigid and resilient.
-The moment you make finding the easiest, most pleasurable way to get through any situation your priority, you have lost battle twice.
+Thick skin is necessary if you want to survive in the world.
+This is why you need to do hard things.
 image: /assets/images/drafts/ed-latimore-lifting-weights.jpg
 ---
 Today’s newsletter was inspired by the following post on FB.